Grindavík

-Grindavík ([ˈkrɪntaˌviːk]) is a fishing town on the Southern Peninsula of Iceland not far from the tuya Þorbjörn.
+Grindavík ([ˈkrɪntaˌviːk]) is a fishing town in the Southern Peninsula district of Iceland, not far from Þorbjörn, a tuya (a type of flat-topped, steep-sided volcano).

-It is one of the few cities with a harbour on this coast.
+It is one of the few towns with a harbour on this coast.
 Most of the inhabitants work in the fishing industry.
-The Blue Lagoon, Grindavík's premiere attraction, is located 3 mi from the town centre.
+The Blue Lagoon, Grindavík's première attraction, is located 3 mi from the town.

+In November 2023, in the midst of escalating and severe seismic activity, a state of emergency was declared and the town evacuated.
+On 18 December 2023, at around 22:00 local time (GMT), the Sundhnúkur volcano erupted.
+The eruption was close to Hagafell, about 3 km northeast of Grindavík.
+A risk was also posed to Svartsengi Power Station.
+Fountains of lava, up to 330 ft high, could be seen from Iceland's capital, Reykjavík.
+Authorities said they were highly prepared.